jorgehn7/CSCE4910/ArtNet/ReadMe.md

-This directory should have everything related ArtNet
+This directory should have everything related to ArtNet